nvidia-cosmos/cosmos-predict2/documentations/post-training_video2world_agibot_fisheye.md

-# Video2World Post-training for Cosmos-NeMo-Assets
+# Video2World Post-training for AgiBotWorld-Alpha

 This guide provides instructions on running post-training with Cosmos-Predict2 Video2World models.